-- Coppice alder (at a height of 6-9"), and recommence 20 year rotation.
-Count stools and divide by 20 to achieve yearly cut rate for 5 years of each management plan - Remove sycamore and control regrowth - Coppice derelict hazel stools - Maintain Boardwalk replace when needed with locally sourced timber
+- Continue to coppice alder (at a height of 6-9"), on 20 year rotation.
+Count stools and divide by 20 to achieve yearly cut rate. - Coppice sycamore anon 8 year rotation. - · Coppice derelict hazel stools and brash up - Maintain boardwalk replace when needed with locally sourced timber.
+Inspect annually.